-I’m a figurative artist who draws, paints, and sculpts with clay.
+I’m a figurative artist who likes painting, drawing, and making things out of clay.

 Conceptually, I’m fascinated with mythology and technology.
 Aesthetically, I can’t get enough of the human form, expressive faces, and patterns.
 My early work obsessed over archetypes throughout history, religion, and pop culture.
 Now I look to the future, exploring the ever evolving relationship between humans and technology.